ossd-s25/project-evaluation/freecodecamp_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__
+I believe it's friendly because it is a tutorial website and mostly made up of docs.
+Doc contributions are naturally easier than code contributions.

 __Do the maintainers respond helpfully to questions in issues?__
+Yes they do, with a lot of friendly discussion.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+Yes they are (on the forum).
+Even beginner-level issues are responded with lots of discussions.

 __Do pull requests get reviewed?__
+Yes they do (on a very timely manner).

 __Do maintainers thank people for their contributions?__
+Seldomly (but personally, I feel timely and detailed responses to contributions are enough.
+Few people express gratitude to contributors deliberately).

 __Are there special skills required to contribute to the project?
 If so, what are they?__
+I believe some web development skills are preferred when contributing to the project.
+However, if one contributes to the docs only, no special skills are required.

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__
+Some dependencies should be installed on your local machine before starting to develop the project: node, pnpm, and mongodb.
+I did not install these packages successfully after spending half an hour, but I believe the problems can be resolved if more efforts are put into it.